Sarabor/Grafana/README.md

 jsonnet -J $grafonnet helloDashboard.jsonnet
 ```
 You will get a dashboard JSON that is ready to be imported into Grafana.

+If you are new to Grafana or need to refresh your basic knowledge, I recommend working through the official [Grafana Tutorials](.

 For advanced usage look into the folder advancedUsage.